 One day, when I was older, a home on the hill above us was on fire.
 People stood around watching, but no fire trucks came.
 I called the fire department and was shocked to hear I was the first one to call.
 The fire trucks came in time to save the house.
 That seemed like a miracle.

-I was months old in the Christian faith and about 21 years old.
-This was before I met Clay.
-I had a boyfriend named Joe.
+I was 21 years old and several months old in the Christian faith.
+This was before I met Clay (my husband), and I had a boyfriend named Joe.
 The two of us were downtown when we saw smoke out in the direction of my family’s home.
 We raced down city streets toward the hills.
-We drove up the driveway in time to see family members loaded in the car with the pets.
+We drove up the long driveway in time to see family members loaded in the car with the pets.
 They were on their way out.
 My dad, still an unbeliever, shook his head and lamented, “It’s over.
 There is no hope.
 Everything is lost.
 We need to leave.”
 They drove away.

 Really, he felt hopeless for good reason.
 The fire was raging on the other side of the hills, and firefighters were unwilling to break away from that more highly populated side to help our side.
 We were on our own with almost no water pressure in our garden hose.
 I looked and saw an enormous wall of fire coming over the hill toward our home.
 Between those flames and the house was nothing but 3-4’ high dry brush.
 Once the flames would get to our fence, there was just more fuel to feed it.
 Our wooden fence was old and dried out.
-The property was lined with large ash trees.
+The property was lined with large ash and eucalyptus trees.
 Layers of dried leaves 6 inches deep lay on the ground all along the house.
-One spark could ignite the home's old untreated shake roof (wood).
+Worse, the oil in eucalyptus leaves is especially flammable.
+Just one spark blowing about 10' from a tree to the house could ignite the home's old untreated shake roof (wood).
 Yes, things looked utterly hopeless.

 Joe and I weren't ready to give up.
 I got on my knees in the middle of the driveway and cried out to the Lord.
-As I prayed, I watched the inferno coming over the hill begin to get smaller.
-As it progressed, instead of raging, it shrank!
-Finally, it crawled and then crept!
-We no longer feared it, so we stayed to do what we could.
+As I prayed, I watched the inferno coming over the hill begin to grow smaller.
+I couldn't believe my eyes!
+As the flames progressed, instead of raging, they shrank!
+Finally, they crawled and then crept!
+No longer fearing them, we stayed to do what we could.
 The fire finally reached our fence, and Joe swatted a few little licks of flames with a shovel.
-Miraculously, the fire petered out completely at the fence.
+Miraculously, the fire petered out completely at the fence!
 I mean, it stopped for the entire length of the fence, perhaps 200 feet!
 It scorched the backside of the fence but did not cross that property line to even scorch the front side of the fence.
 How could that happen short of a miracle?
-I don't know why 13 other homes burned down that day, but I know God heard my desperate cry.
-The insurance company replaced my parents' worn out old fence.
+I don't know why 13 other homes burned to the ground that day, but I know God heard my desperate cry.
+The insurance company replaced my parents' worn-out old fence.
 My parents came out ahead!

 Years later, my mom reminisced and said, “Isn’t it wonderful how Joe saved our house that day?”
-I was quick to correct her.
+Disturbed, I was quick to correct her.
 Joe had nothing to do with saving that house.
 It was ALL God!
-Isn’t it sad how so often we forget what God has done and find some other explanation for the miracle?
+Isn’t it sad how so often we forget what God has done and find something else to explain away the miracle?
 But God DOES do miracles.
 I’m glad I got to remind my mom of God’s miracle.

-(Here is a link to a similar story like my own.
-If anyone reading my story has trouble believing it, maybe you will believe this one from the Carr Fire in Redding a few years ago: https://bit.ly/3hhuwRB
+(Here is a link to a similar story like mine.
+If anyone reading my story has doubts, maybe you will believe this one from the Carr Fire in Redding a few years back: https://bit.ly/3hhuwRB )

 Finally, may I end with the words God spoke to Solomon in 2 Chronicles 7:13-14: When I shut up the heavens so that there is no rain, or command the locust to devour the land, or send pestilence among my people, if my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land."